troglobit/finit/contrib/debian/README.md

 for me it was easier — and also a great rebuttal to all the systemd haters out there (yeah, even though I speak for the alternative PID 1 movement I don't hate systemd :P) it is possible to still run Debian without systemd!
-Anyway, this text was based on that XP.
+Anyway, this text was based on that experience.

 Like the [Alpine HowTo](../alpine/), you need to install [libuEv][] and [libite][], but since this is Debian — which takes infinite care of its users ♥ ♥ ♥ we don't need to worry about `pkg-config`.

->> With Debian everything just works™!
+> With Debian everything just works!™

     debian:~/finit$ ./configure --enable-rw-rootfs --enable-dbus-plugin \
          --enable-x11-common-plugin --enable-alsa-utils-plugin          \